alicevision/meshroom-manual/source/feature-documentation/nodes/CameraCalibration.rst

 // double #k2

--   Delete the CameraCalibration node as its outputs cannot be used in the Graph Editor at this time.
+-   Remove the CameraCalibration node as its outputs cannot be used in the Graph Editor at this time (v.2021.1).
 -   Verify Advanced Attributes are checked.
 By clicking the 3 dots in the top right of the attributes panel.
 -   Set CameraInit > Attributes > Intrinsics > InitalizationMode to Calibrated
 -   Set CameraInit > Attributes > Intrinsics > Distortion Params to the K0,K1,K2 values.